samvera-labs/allinson_flex/README.md

 Open the app in a browser and navigate to the Hyrax Dashboard > Metadata Profiles and click Import Profile.
 You can select the example profile in config/metadata_profile/hyrax.yaml

 ### Create work types

+The work type installer can run over existing work models or generate new ones.

+Add or modify all existing work types, based on Hyrax curation concerns or Dynamic Shemas:

 ```bash
 $ rails generate allinson_flex:works